monster555/flutter_custom_packages/README.md

 # Flutter Custom Packages

-This repository contains two custom **Flutter** packages:
+This repository contains a few custom **Flutter** packages:

 1. `CustomPopup`
 2. `CustomSlideContextTile`

-These packages are the result of my experimentation and enjoyment in **Flutter** development, designed to improve the user experience in **Flutter** applications.
+3. `CustomExpandableSlider`

+Just a set of **Flutter** packages I've built.
+No third-party libraries.

+No package leaves without passing a comprehensive test battery ;)

 ## Packages